Zedd7/ZHorse/ISSUE_TEMPLATE.md

 <!-- Bug report section.
 Delete it if you didn't check 'Bug report' above -->
 ## Bug report

-### What is the expected behaviour ?
+### What is the expected behavior ?

-Decription of expected behaviour goes here.
+Description of expected behavior goes here.

-### What is the actual behaviour ?
+### What is the actual behavior ?

-Description of the actual behaviour goes here.
+Description of the actual behavior goes here.

 ### How to reproduce the bug ?